A bullied teenager inadvertently makes a human connection when he shuts down his Youtube channel after haters attack him.

 The Legacy Foundation

 Elephant Quilt Productions

 New Orleans Video Access Center

 Destiny lives Down the Road

-Living in a small town sucks for seventeen year old Destiny, especially after an environmental disaster.
+Living in a small town sucks for seventeen year old Destiny, especially after the 3rd environmental disaster in her lifetime.
 Deadbeat dad, mom drunk every night, her fantasy is to dance her way out of this hell hole and bring her sisters too.
 When she joins a dance school after a five year hiatus, she realizes that the difference between fantasy and reality is vast.
 It’s time to grow up.
-‘Destiny lives Down the Road’ blends fiction and creative non-fiction into a coming of age story set in the real post-Katrina landscape of Chalmette, Louisiana.
+‘Destiny lives Down the Road’ blends fiction and creative non-fiction into a coming of age story set in the real post-disaster landscape of Chalmette, Louisiana.
 The film follows the fictional Destiny as she interacts with all non-actors playing themselves in real situations.